mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 softmax(z) = \frac{e^{z}}{\sum_{i} e^{z_i}}
 $$

+_TODO: add a toy that gives a feel for how the softmax function reacts to inputs_

 Great, so this enables us to calculate the probability distribution for all actions given a state $x$ and our policy parameters $\Theta$, but how do we actually choose which action to take?

 We can sample from the distribution as long as we can generate a uniform random number on the interval $[0, 1)$.
 This can be done by incrementally computing the cumulative sum of the probabilities and checking if the random number is less than sum.